August 6, 2021

 If you prefer watching video content, here’s my Youtube video on how to upgrade to Google Analytics 4 (although the blog post is more in-depth).

-Here’s the short version (but if you want to learn more about the explanation or additional tips, read the whole blog post).
+Here’s the short version (but if you want to learn more about the explanation or additional tips, read the entire blog post).

 While Google Analytics 4 offers some cool features (such as funnels or pathing), there are still many features that users are missing (compared to the older Universal Analytics).
 Will all of those missing features be added later?
 I don’t know.
-But Google is working hard to release new features almost every week.
+But Google is working hard to regularly release new features.

 But in the meantime, it feels like GA4 is still in beta (even though the beta badge is gone).

 And while those features are missing (and GA4 does not offer some alternatives), Universal Analytics looks more mature.
-And this will apply for the rest of 2020 and probably, a large portion of 2021.
+And this will apply for the rest of 2021, and probably, some port of 2022.
 But this is just my guess.

 In fact, this approach of parallel tracking is also what Google recommends on its own website.